Stefan Giezendanner: Career

-Since 2008, he co-managed the growing Giezendanner Group alongside his younger brother Benjamin.
+From 2008, Giezendanner co-managed the growing Giezendanner Group alongside his younger brother Benjamin.
 However, by the end of 2018 he left the company due to internal discrepancies in the future management and business development of the group.
 He subsequently became Managing Partner of Mittelland Transport AG in Aarau, of which the family also has interest.
 He remained a board member of several Giezendanner companies as well as a member of the board of trustees of Aargauische Stiftung für Freiheit und Verantwortung in Politik und Wirtschaft (en.
 Argovian Foundation of Freedom and Independence in Politics and Economy) in Aarau.

 Politics

-He became a councillor of the city council of Zofingen in 2006.
+Giezendanner became a councillor of the city council of Zofingen in 2006.
 A position he continues to hold until 2024, but he commented to not seeking re-election.
 In 2019, he briefly was a potential candidate for governing council of the Canton of Aargau.

 Since 2020, he serves as a member in the Grand Council of Aargau.

-Private
+Personal life

-Giezendanner is in a relationship, has no children and resides in Zofingen.
+Giezendanner is in a relationship, has no children and resides in Baden.

-In the Swiss Armed Forces he held the rank of Lieutenant Colonel in the General Staff.
-Since 1 January 2023 he was promoted to Colonel in the General Staff.
+In the Swiss Armed Forces he held the rank of lieutenant colonel in the General Staff.
+Since 1 January 2023 he was promoted to colonel in the General Staff.